Psychologist, Co-Founder / Executive Director at Bio-Behavioral Institute

 We work closely with each and every patient, with attention given to the social, biological and psychological factors contributing to their current situation.
 Patients come to Bio-Behavioral Institute from all over the country (and internationally) to receive the latest treatments available.
 Today our program serves children, adolescents, and adults with a variety of anxiety and obsessive-compulsive and related disorders.

 Sony Khemlani-Patel, Ph.D. is a licensed clinical psychologist specializing in the treatment of obsessive-compulsive related, anxiety, and mood disorders.
 In addition to providing direct clinical care, Dr. Khemlani supervises psychology externs and participates in various research projects.
 She is intensively trained in Dialectical Behavior Therapy (DBT) and co-leads weekly Skills Groups.
 She also has been trained in CBIT for tics and Tourette Disorder.
 She received her Ph.D. in Clinical/School Psychology from Hofstra University in Hempstead, New York and her undergraduate degree from Rutgers University in New Brunswick, NJ.
-Dr. Khemlani is a Board Member and Secretary of OCD New York, which is the NY Affiliate of the non-profit international OCD Foundation.
+Dr. Khemlani is on the Scientific and Clinical Advisory Board of the International Obsessive Compulsive Foundation (IOCDF).
+Sh is also a Board Member and Secretary of OCD New York, which is the NY Affiliate of the non-profit international OCD Foundation.
 She has presented at numerous local agencies as well national conferences for more than 15 years.
 Dr. Khemlani has appeared has been a guest on radio shows, including the Psychiatry show on Dr. Radio SiriusXM.
 She has published many scientific articles and book chapters on OC related disorders including body dysmorphic disorder.
 Dr. Khemlani has co-authored two books, “When Your Child Is Cutting” and “Overcoming Body Dysmorphic Disorder.”